Medical Reviewer

 • Antidepressants: In some cases, antidepressants such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) may be used to manage mood-related symptoms associated with Xanax withdrawal.

-• Beta-blockers: These medications might be employed to help manage physical symptoms such as rapid heartbeat, tremors, and sweating during the withdrawal process.
+• Beta-blockers: These medications might help manage physical symptoms such as rapid heartbeat, tremors, and sweating during withdrawal.

 Ready to get help for you or a loved one?
 Contact us